Do I need to replace breast pump parts?

 Replace the breastshield

-every 6 months if you exclusively express, or as needed if you pump less frequently.
+and all bottles and teats every 6 months.
 Keep an eye out for buildup of residue in cracks and crevices of the shield – sometimes the most rigorous cleaning routine is no match for hard to reach places, and over time buildup does occur.
-For this reason we recommend replacement every 6 months.
+For this reason we recommend replacement every 6 months for hygiene reasons.

 And in general, always replace parts if you see they are torn, distorted, or cracked.
 It is worth noting that in plastic parts, sometimes discoloration can occur as resulting from the sterilisation process; this does not impact the usability of the parts and they do not need to be replaced when this occurs.